lzkelley/latex-libs/README.rst

 Organization
 ------------
+-   docs/           - Documents and Documentation for packages, use subfolders for each one.
 -   styles/         - Style files and general purpose definitions which can be included in other latex files.
 These files should be linked to:
                       '/Users/lzkelley/Library/texmf/tex/latex'